Low Impact Development (LID) and LID Planning Tool

 Army Low Impact Development Program Overview: Planning and Tools

-Presenting this webinar is an Ecologist (Sharon Sartor), along with a Civil Engineer (Erin Cox) and the ACSIM Program Proponent (Bill Sproul)
+Presenting this webinar is an Ecologist (Sharon Sartor), along with a Civil Engineer (Erin Cox) and the DCS, G-9 Program Proponent (Bill Sproul)

-Partnering with the US Army Corps of Engineers, The Office of the Assistant Chief of Staff for Installation Management (OACSIM) Construction Division is leading the Army's initiative for integration of Low Impact Development to meet the requirements of the Energy Independence and Security Act of 2007, Section 438.
+Partnering with the US Army Corps of Engineers, The Office of the Deputy Chief of Staff, G-9 (DCS, G-9) Construction Division is leading the Army's initiative for integration of Low Impact Development to meet the requirements of the Energy Independence and Security Act of 2007, Section 438.
 This webinar will introduce Federal and DoD LID Policy, the Army LID initiatives, future Army LID Guidance and the LID Planning Tools.